qod-dante/Anime-Association/README.md

 So then I thought, 'Hey why not share our joy with the rest of the world, and let the rest of the world do the same?', and this is the result of that idea.

 I am still learning how to make websites with the three languages HTML, CSS and JS, but I plan on going beyond that.
 For now this is an idea that I'm toying around with, to get some experience in so to speak.
 I don't know exactly where I am going with this - hell, I may even trash the idea midway!
-But I'll do my best to... well... do my best (lamest line ever).
+But I'll do my best to see where I go with this.